peterhinch/micropython-filters/README.md

 for n in range(ncoeffs + 3):
     print(fir(data, coeffs, 0))
 ```
+This example simulates an impulse function passing through the filter.
+The
+outcome simply replays the coefficients followed by zeros once the impulse has
+cleared the filter.

 ## Demo program

-The file `lpf.py` uses the board as a low pass filter with a cutoff of 40Hz.
+The file `lpf.py` uses a Pyboard as a low pass filter with a cutoff of 40Hz.
 It
 processes an analog input presented on pin X7, filters it, and outputs the
 result on DAC2 (X6).
 For convenience the code includes a swept frequency
 oscillator with output on DAC1 (X5).
 By linking X5 and X7 the filtered result